 The Key Elements Connected to The WordPress Security Hardening Process

-We at WP-Tonic are asked quite often is WordPress is more or less secure than many other open source CMSs (content management systems.)
+We at WP-Tonic are asked quite often if WordPress is more or less secure than many other open-source CMSs (content management systems.)

 There Is Nothing Worse Online Then Being Hacked!

 We are going to look at a number of key areas that will make your WordPress website much more secure.
 We are not suggesting you become a WordPress security expert: that’s our job!
 However, there are some things that you clearly do need to understand connected to WordPress and security.

 There is nothing worse, when you have spent a lot of time and money on your website, to find it has been hacked and you have to drop everything else and try to deal with this nasty, messy emergency situation.
 This type of situation only gets worse and even more urgent when you are selling digital, or physical products and services on your website.